benchmarko/CPCBasicTS/README.md

 # CPCBasicTS Unchained - Run CPC BASIC in a Browser

 CPCBasicTS lets you run CPC BASIC programs in a browser.
 The supported BASIC style is known as Amstrad CPC 6128 Locomotive BASIC 1.1.
-BASIC programs are compiled to JavaScript which can be run in the browser.
+BASIC programs are compiled to JavaScript so that it can be run in the browser.
 A library provides the functionality of the commands that are not directly available in JavaScript.

 CPCBasicTS Links:
 [CPCBasicTS Demo](https://benchmarko.github.io/CPCBasicTS/?example=cpcbasic),